canlabluc/psd-slope-rs-gng/docs/Resting state pipeline.md

 ## required files
 - Comma-separated values file containing subject information.
-- Full-length EEG recordings in the form of EMSE-exported .cnt files.
+- Full-length EEG recordings (with .cnt or .bdf file extension).
-- Corresponding event files marking out clean segments, also exported from EMSE with the .evt file extension.
+- Corresponding event files marking out clean segments, exported from EMSE with the .evt file extension.

 An example of what the .csv file should look like: